mikeslattery/nvim-defaults.vim/README.md

 * The scope of this project is limited to making stock Vim 7, 8 more like nightly Neovim.
 No more; no less.
 * Before starting on a pull request, create an issue, if none, to make sure it's something I'll be willing to merge.
 * I do not test in environments other than Linux + Tmux.
 I may not pick up tickets I can't test for, but I will accept pull requests.
+* If you notice no commits in a while, run `nvim-diff.sh` to see if there options that need to be added to `.vimrc`.
+Write an issue or pull request.

 ## References and Technical Notes